 Food and drink are allowed in the Wilson Library

 The Library encourages the use of covered containers for beverages.
 Please preserve this privilege by disposing of all waste properly.
 To be considerate of other patrons, please refrain from eating crunchy, smelly or messy foods.

 If spills occur, please immediately report the location of the spill to a staff member at the Circulation Desk so that we can arrange for cleanup.

-A cluster of computer terminals on the first floor are reserved for use by community members and visitors not affiliated with Missouri S&T. The terms and conditions for use of these computers can be seen here.
+A cluster of computer terminals on the first floor are reserved for use by community members and visitors not affiliated with Missouri S&T. See terms and conditions for use of these computers.

 The lower level and the third floor of the library are designated "Quiet Zones".
 Group study where conversation is required is not permitted in the open areas of the lower level and third floor.
 Study groups may meet in the study rooms on the third floor, or on the second floor and main level of the library.

 The library provides several meeting rooms that can be reserved by students and university-affiliated groups.
-The reservation policies and conditions can be seen here.
+See reservation policies and conditions.